academe/omnipay-authorizenetapi/README.md

 too.

 Notifications can be signed by the gateway using a `signatureKey`.
-By default, this notificatino handler will verify the `signatureKey` and throw an exception if it failes to validate when fetching the result of the transaction.
+By default, this notification handler will verify the `signature` and throw an exception if it failes to validate against the key you provide when fetching the result of the transaction.

+A manual check of the `signature` can be made using:

+    $notification->isSignatureValid()

+This will return `true` if the signature is valid,  or `false` if any part of the verification process fails.

-Validation of the `signatureKey` can be disabled if needed:
+Validation of the `signature` can be disabled if needed:

     $gateway->setDisableWebhookSignature(true);

-For consistency with other Omipay Driers, this driver *may* make an opinionated decision on how the `transactionId` is passed into the notification handler, but only after researchign how other people are handling it.
+For consistency with other Omipay Drivers, this driver *may* make an opinionated decision on how the `transactionId` is passed into the notification handler, but only after researchign how other people are handling it.